mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 	var myHouse = House()
 	myhouse.openFrontDoor()

-The house object has the state machine of the door system.
-Think if there was rules among doors such as the kitchen door could only be open of the main front door was unloked and so on.
-This is by the way a small example of how structural domain complexity materialises.

-With functions as first class citizens they are just types and we can create structures where a function takes a function as input and returns a function as its output.

-	typealias Output = (Int) -> Int
+The house maintains its own state.
+The state can be changed by invoking methods on the house object.
+This illustrates how the static domain complexity materialises.
+We add more doors, windows and a heating system and rules we see how the structural complexity grows.

+In Swift functions are first class citizens.
+They are types which means that functions can be passed around in the ways as classes and structs.
+Functions can take functions as input paratmeters as well as output and they can be stored in variables and constants.
+This is illustrated in the code below.

-	typealias Input = (Int, String, float) -> Bool func doSomething(Input) -> (SomeType) { }
+	typealias MathFunc = (Int, Int) -> Int

+	func multiplyTwoInt(_ a: Int, _ b: Int) -> Int {
+    	   return a*b
+	}

+	func addTwoInts(_ a: Int, _ b: Int) -> Int {
+    	  return a + b
+	}

+	enum MathOps {
+    	   case add
+    	   case multiply
+	}

+	func mathFuncFactory(_ ops: MathOps) -> MathFunc {
+    	   switch ops {
+    	      case .add:
+        	return addTwoInts(_:_:)
+    	      case .multiply:
+        	return multiplyTwoInt(_:_:)
+   	    }
+	}

+	var adder = mathFuncFactory(MathOps.add)
+	var multiplier = mathFuncFactory( MathOps.multiply)
+	var mathFunction:  MathFunc = addTwoInts

+	func printResult(f: MathFunc, _ a: Int, _ b: Int) {
+    	    print("Result: \(f(a,b))")
+	}

+	printResult(f: addTwoInts, 3,5)
+	printResult(f: multiplier, 5,5)
+	printResult(f:mathFuncFactory(MathOps.add),3,10)

-Another nice property that comes with functions is that they fit very well with multicore architectures, as we can execute them in their own threads in a safe way.
-Swift provides a library called the Grand Dispatch that make concurrent programming using mulicore's a simpler feat than raw threads programming do.
+Another nice property that comes with functions is that they fit very well with multicore architectures, as they can be executed in their own concurrent thread.
+Swift provides a library called the Grand Dispatch that simplify concurrent programming using mulicore's compared with raw threads programming.

 Entities are defined as objects known defined by their identity and their lineage.
 They are most often best implemented as a reference type (class).
 Their identity should come from their standing in the business, and they should just conform to a protocol as illustrated below.

-	struct Identity {}

-	Protocol Entity {
+	protocol Entity {
+	    var identity : Int { get }
-	    func ==(Entity) -> Bool
+	    func equals(Entity) -> Bool
 	}

 	class Well: Identity {
+	   internal var identity = 1000

-	   func  ==(Entity) -> Bool { .. }
+	   func equals(_ entity: Entity) -> Bool {
+	      	return self.identity == entity.identity
+	   }

+	   // Useful code here
 	}

 Value objects on the other hand are just values, and can be implemented using class, struct, enumeration, tuple and function.
 This mean that we have a much richer toolkit when designing them than we had back in 2003 and its something we need to dig into and develop good design practices for.